Lundqvist makes 39 saves, Rangers beat Blues 2-1

 New York took a 2-1 lead at 3:11 of the second when Nieves scored on a backhand from the right faceoff circle.
 Ryan Strome and Kevin Shattenkirk were credited with assists.

 Shattenkirk was back in the lineup for the first time since separating his left shoulder Dec.
 10 at Tampa Bay.
-He missed seven games.
+Shattenkirk missed seven games.

-Shattenkirk returned to St. Louis for the first time since he was traded to Washington on Feb.
+The defenseman returned to St. Louis for the first time since he was traded to Washington on Feb.
 27, 2017.
-The defenseman played parts of seven seasons with the Blues.
+Shattenkirk played parts of seven seasons with the Blues.
 He signed a $26.6 million, four-year contract with the Rangers as a free agent in the summer of 2017.

 St. Louis had three power-play chances in the second period and outshot New York 17-5 but failed to beat Lundqvist.